hylang/hy/docs/language/api.rst

 yield
 -----

-`yield` is used to create a generator object, that returns 1 or more values.
+`yield` is used to create a generator object that returns one or more values.
 The generator is iterable and therefore can be used in loops, list comprehensions and other similar constructs.

-The function random-numbers shows how generators can be used to generate infinite series without consuming infinite amount of memory.
+The function `random-numbers` shows how generators can be used to generate infinite series without consuming infinite amount of memory.

 .. code-block:: clj